SYSTEMA

 The old man sniffed.
 "That puts you out of a job."

 Rekko hid his smile.
 "They still need input.
 And besides, that's only one of it's applications."
-His grand-grand-grandfather gave him a withering look.
-"Don't leave me hanging, Rekko."

 "The treaty.
 SYSTEMA is, in part, responsible for it."